skiplang/skip/docs/overview/functions.md

 ## Types

 Skip is a typed language.
-Declarations like function parameters, return types, class fields all include type annotations.
+Declarations like function parameters, return types, and class fields all include type annotations.
 The compiler computes the type of all expressions and reports errors whenever an unexpected type is encountered.